Skip to main content

 BCDA claims data is available 2-14 days after submission.
 This means enrollees can receive time-sensitive care when it matters most.
 See a timeline of the claims data process.

-Fill the gaps in your claims data
+Fill gaps in patient data

 Receive standardized FHIR claims data